hudson155/osiris-ai/README.md

 dependencies {
    /**
     * Include one of the following,
-    * depending on whether you're using the agentic framework or the core module.
+    * depending on whether you're using the core module or the agentic framework.
     */
+  implementation("software.airborne.osiris:osiris-core:0.14.0")
    implementation("software.airborne.osiris:osiris-agentic:0.14.0")
-  implementation("software.airborne.osiris:osiris-core:0.14.0")
 }
 ```